nicklbch/fmri-rest-pipe-documentation/docs/source/usage.rst

 If data is not from the research synapse, the DICOM data should be uncompressed and formatted.
 See https://github.com/ComputationalRadiology/dicom-tools for further notes

+**--MRN (Required) Medical Record Number of Participant**

+The MRN or Identification number for the study subject passed as a string.
+This should be consistent with the dicom sorted data